 Research Fellow, Institute of Applied & Computational Mathematics, Foundation for Research and Technology – Hellas

-Senior Member, Darwin College, Cambridge
+Fellow, Darwin College, Cambridge

 Ioannis Kontoyiannis was born in Athens, Greece, in 1972.
 He received the B.Sc. degree in mathematics in 1992 from Imperial College (University of London), and in 1993 he obtained a distinction in Part III of the Cambridge University (Pure) Mathematics Tripos.
 In 1997 he received the M.S. degree in statistics, and in 1998 the Ph.D. degree in electrical engineering, both from Stanford University.
 Between June and December 1995 he worked at IBM Research, on a NASA-IBM satellite image processing and compression project.
-From 1998 to 2001 we was an Assistant Professor with the Department of Statistics at Purdue University (and also, by courtesy, with the Department of Mathematics, and the School of Electrical and Computer Engineering).
+From 1998 to 2001 he was an Assistant Professor with the Department of Statistics at Purdue University (and also, by courtesy, with the Department of Mathematics, and the School of Electrical and Computer Engineering).
 Between 2000 and 2005 he has was an Assistant, then Associate Professor (tenured), with the Division of Applied Mathematics and with the Department of Computer Science at Brown University.
 Since 2005 he has been a Professor with the Department of Informatics of the Athens University of Economics and Business.
 He joined the Information Engineering Division of the Engineering Department at Cambridge in 2018, as Professor of Information and Communications.

 In 2002 he was awarded the Manning Endowed Assistant Professorship by Brown Univeristy; in 2004 he was awarded a Sloan Foundation Research Fellowship; in 2005 he was awarded an Honorary Master of Arts Degree Ad Eundem by Brown University; in 2009 he was awarded a two-year Marie Curie Fellowship; and in 2011 he was elevated to the grade of IEEE Fellow.